 The Covenant Bible is presented to kindergarten students.
 The Bible has the student’s name and senior graduation year on the front.
 As a Christ-centered community, we believe that before anything else, we strive to instill in our students a love for God’s word and the Gospel.

-The Covenant compass is presented to second grade students symbolizing the unchanging truth that Christ alone will teach them the way of wisdom and lead them in the paths of righteousness.
+The Covenant compass is presented to second grade students, symbolizing the unchanging truth that Christ alone will teach them the way of wisdom and lead them in the paths of righteousness.
 Our prayer for each of our students is that they acknowledge Christ as Lord and look to him as their guide and their “true north” as they travel the path of life that God has prepared for them.

 At the end of the fourth grade year, students will receive the Covenant shield, signifying matriculation into the middle school years.
 It is further symbolic because it is in the fifth grade when students will begin representing Covenant in competitive athletics.
 As students prepare to represent our school, the Covenant shield displays the Knights Code: Live Pure, Speak True, Right Wrong, Follow Christ the King.
-It is our prayer that our students would internalize and embody the eternal truth of these words.
+It is our prayer that our students will internalize and embody the eternal truth of these words.

-COVENANT JOURNAL AND PEN — Sixth Grade
+Seventh Grade — COVENANT JOURNAL AND PEN

 At the end of the sixth grade, students will receive a Covenant journal and pen, with the Covenant logo and name on each item.
 This is the time students learn pre-rhetoric skills that will enable them to emerge as not only great thinkers, but effective and persuasive communicators as well.

 At the end of eighth grade, students will receive a Covenant Blazer – a navy blue blazer embroidered with the Covenant patch.
-The blazers are worn on chapel day and signifies the transition into leadership and setting an example for others to follow.
+The blazers are worn on chapel day and signifies the transition into leadership and sets an example for others to follow.

-COVENANT LAPEL PIN — Tenth Grade
+Eleventh Grade — COVENANT LAPEL PIN

 At the end of the tenth grade, students will receive a Covenant lapel pin for the blazer, signifying their position as an upperclassman and their key roles as leaders throughout the entire school community.
-As eleventh graders, the students wear the gold lapel pin symbolizing servant leadership and being a role model for their peers.
+As eleventh graders, students wear the gold lapel pin symbolizing servant leadership and being a role model for their peers.

 At the Baccalaureate Service, seniors pass on their crimson cords to the juniors.
-These cords are three-strand cords that students wear around their necks over the blazers signifying that they are seniors.
+These cords are three-strand cords that students wear around their necks over the blazers, signifying that they are seniors.
 The symbolism is also significant because the students will not “own” the cords, but rather, will be seen as stewards of them, as the same cords will be presented to the next rising senior class.